kareman/SwiftShell/README.md

-_This is the **Swift 2.0** (Xcode 7) branch.
-Use [master](https://github.com/kareman/SwiftShell/tree/master) for Swift 1.2._
+_Works with **Swift 2.0** (Xcode 7).
+Use [v0.2](https://github.com/kareman/SwiftShell/tree/v0.2) for Swift 1.2._

+_For the future of SwiftShell, check out [SwiftShell 2.0b](https://github.com/kareman/SwiftShell/tree/SwiftShell2)_

 # SwiftShell

 An OS X Framework for command line scripting in Swift.
-It supports joining together shell commands and Swift functions, like the pipe in shell commands and the pipe forward operator in F#.
+It supports joining together shell commands and Swift functions, like the pipe in shell commands and the pipe forward operator from functional programming.

 ## Usage